 He slowly moves around in a anti-clockwise direction.
 When he’s near the south-west corner, quickly head along the north side of the rocky mounds.
 Search the crate to the right of the wheelbarrow for a hidden Nugget.
 Then go anti-clockwise around the rocky mounds yourself to avoid the trainer.
 Or run east to catch his vision.

 An actually terrifying fossil Pokémon, at least when evolved.
 It has boasts high Speed and Attack, so you’ll want to hit it with strong super-effective Water, Electric, Ice, Rock or Steel-type moves.
 When its HP falls below half, its offensive stats plummet.

 Regardless, head south-east from the rocky mounds to reach the tunnel’s exit.
 For reference, heading directly east leads to a narrow path with a ledge, which you can use to return to the area with the Dusk Ball.
 Anyway, before you can leave the tunnel, you’ll need to get past a pair of Team Skull fools.

 Team Skull Grunt and Team Skull Grunt

 A pair of deadly Poison-types, although not literally deadly since they’re both unevolved.
-You’ll be facing both trainers in a Double Trainer with Hau as your partner with his Eevee to begin with.
+You’ll be facing both trainers in a Multi Battle with Hau as your partner, using his Eevee to begin with.
 Obviously, Psychic and Ground-types are ideal, and Water or Rock-types for Salandit.

 Teach Team Skull you’re not messing around and you’ll receive a Max Ether from Hau.
 Afterwards, you may leave the tunnel to reach Route 9.